We have information you must know before you buy the Lancer.

 We found the Lancer ES smooth, spirited and sporty.
 Around-town handling is nimble, and cornering is taut at speeds inside the box.
 The ride is comfortable.
 Although the Honda Civic feels smoother and the Mazda3 more challenging.

-The Ralliart brings all-wheel drive, and ups the performance ante.
-It uses the GTS suspension and brakes, upgraded a bit, with speed-rated Yokohama tires.
+The Ralliart brings performance all-wheel drive, and ups the horsepower ante.
+It uses the GT suspension and brakes, upgraded a bit, with speed-rated Yokohama tires.
 It takes on an all-aluminum 2.0-liter intercooled turbocharged engine making 237 horsepower.
 There's only one transmission, the 6-speed Twin Clutch Sportronic Shift Transmission.
 The TC-SST is essentially a manual transmission without a clutch pedal.
 This twin clutch design now prevails as the method for shifting manual transmissions without a clutch pedal, either automatically or with paddles.
 Many are built by the German company Getrag, but Mitsubishi builds its own.

-Surprisingly, the Ralliart's ride can sometimes feel too firm on the street and wear on you, especially when equipped with the optional Recaro seats.
+The Ralliart's ride can sometimes feel too firm on the street and wear on you, especially when equipped with the optional Recaro seats.

 On the road with the Ralliart in Washington's Cascade Mountains, we found the Sport Manual mode worked exceptionally well in the TC-SST, providing sharper downshifts and quicker upshifts; and Normal Drive works so smoothly you can scarcely feel the relaxed upshifts.
 But Sport Drive confuses the transmission; it upshifts and downshifts at inconvenient times, inconsistently.
 The fourth possible mode, Normal Manual, is pretty much a contradiction, unless you just like to play with the paddles.
 So we preferred Sport Manual for sporty driving, Normal Drive for around town.
 We found that it takes a couple blocks on cold mornings for the transmission to shake off some sluggishness.

 As for the 291-hp Evo, we think it's simply the best.
 The Evo X (as in 10) is heavier and has a bit less horsepower than its main rival, the Subaru WRX STI, but it feels more precise and nimble.
 You won't find a car that's more at home on the track than the Evo, especially not for less than $40,000.
-It's very easy to drive very hard.
+It's very easy to drive the Evo very hard.

 More serious than the Ralliart, the Evo uses forged aluminum control arms, a quick steering ratio, and big brakes with four-piston front calipers, plus that higher level of stability control.
 The Super All-Wheel Control integrates all of the electronic dynamic controls, including Active Center Differential and Active Yaw Control in the rear differential.